 The 33 districts of Gujarat are: Ahmedabad, Amreli, Anand, Aravalli, Botad, Banaskantha, Bharuch, Bhavnagar, Chhota Udaipur, Dahod, Dang, Devbhoomi Dwarka, Gandhinagar, Gir Somnath, Jamnagar, Junagadh, Kheda, Kutch, Mehsana, Mahisagar, Morbi, Narmada, Navsari, Panchmahal, Patan, Porbandar, Rajkot, Sabarkantha, Surat, Surendranagar, Tapi, Vadodara and Valsad.

 The biggest district in this state in terms of area is Kutch District which has Bhuj as its city headquarters.
-The district covers 45,652 sq kms of the total area in the state and the population density in the district is that of 46/km2.
+The district covers 45,652 sq km of the total area in the state and the population density in the district is 46 square km.

 Gandhinagar is the smallest district in terms of area in Gujarat.
-The total area covered by the district is merely 649 sq kms.
-This added to the presence of Gandhinagar, the state capital after which the district is named makes it, the district with most population density.
+The total area covered by the district is merely 649 sq km.
+The presence of Gandhinagar, the state capital after which the district is named makes it, the district with most population density of 660/km2.
 Total population in the district is 1,387,478.